Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Personality

 Personality-wise, siameses tend to be more independent, while Persians can be more social animals.
-So, if you’re looking for an active and playful cat, the siamese might be the right breed.
-But, on the other hand, if you’re looking for a cat that’s more laid back and needs someone to take care of them, the Persian might be the perfect cat for you.
+So, if you’re looking for an active and playful cat, the Siamese might be the right breed.
+But, on the other hand, if you’re looking for a more laid-back cat that needs someone to take care of them, the Persian might be the perfect cat for you.

 Others

 Siamese cats tend to eat more than Persians- they love meaty foods like chicken!
-Siamese cats are more prone to getting ear infections, Persians are less likely to get along with other cats, and siamese cats are more resistant to colds and other respiratory illnesses.
+Siamese cats are more prone to getting ear infections, Persians are less likely to get along with others, and Siamese cats are more resistant to colds and other respiratory illnesses.

 Siamese Cat Breed